smilell/Universal-Topology-Refinement/README.md

 Given a dataset with segmentation ground truth (GT), we learn the topological priors directly from the GT in a self-supervised manner.
 This is achieved by randomly interpolating the GT and training a topology refinement network to recover the segmentation.
 Our post-processing style refinement network operates independently of the upstream segmentation performance, thus agnostic to covariate (domain) shifts.

-We support both 2D and 3D topological interpolations with chebyshev, hermite and legendre polynomials.
+We support both 2D and 3D topological interpolations with Chebyshev, Hermite, and Legendre polynomials.

-This repository is build on top of the repository of our previous work: [Euler-characteristic-based topology refinement](https://github.com/smilell/Topology-aware-Segmentation-using-Euler-Characteristic)
+This repository is built on top of the repository of our previous work: [Euler-characteristic-based topology refinement](https://github.com/smilell/Topology-aware-Segmentation-using-Euler-Characteristic)

 ## Dataset